Share This!

 • Avoid negative commentary.
 We are all different and we do not have to like or approve of others’ behaviors or lifestyles.
 If you do not have anything positive or constructive to say, don’t say anything.

 • Let go of expectations and the need to be appreciated.
-Even if you treat people in a great way, know that they are not necessarily are going to reciprocate.
+Even if you treat people well, know that they are not necessarily going to reciprocate.
 So, don’t expect it.

 • With the aim of keeping a joyful state, stay away from negative toxic people if possible.
 This helps you to avoid unnecessary drama.